Ian-Stewart/In-N-Out-Order-Builder/README.md

 ```
 It's fine, don't worry about it.

+# Known Deficiencies
+- There aren't really any nice animations.
+I love animations!
+But I wanted the app working first
+- Strings are hardcoded, and not retrieved from resource files.
+I haven't looked into how to do this in compose multiplatform.
+- I haven't actually tested this on iOS yet (I don't have an iOS device), but it should work with pretty minimal modifications.
+- There is a little bit of jank when it comes to passing in navigation actions into the viewmodels.
+In my opinion it's OK for an app of this scope, but, you know, do as I say and all that!

-## A Note for Recruiters and Peers
+## A note for fellow engineers
 I created this project to get my hands dirty with Compose Multiplatform.
 Although I apply basic design patterns (MVVM, etc), this code was written for no payment in my spare time.

-It is not representative of my professional work :)
+Please understand this is not something I would be comfortable releasing to the public as a complete application.